Murdaugh family: Murders of Maggie and Paul

 On June 7, 2021, Alex called police from his cell phone at 10:06 p.m., saying he had discovered the bodies of 22-year-old son Paul and 52-year-old wife Maggie near the dog kennels at the family's hunting lodge located on a 1,772-acre estate in Islandton, South Carolina.
 Both had been shot multiple times and with different weapons.
 Alex initially claimed that at the time of the killings he had been with his mother, who has dementia.
 It has been revealed that Maggie was considering ending her marriage to Alex, and had consulted a divorce lawyer in Charleston, South Carolina, several weeks prior to the murders.

 In October 2021, it was revealed that SLED had regarded Alex as a person of interest in the homicides since the start of the investigation.
 In July 2022, Alex Murdaugh was indicted for the murders of his wife, Maggie, and his son, Paul.
 Prosecutors suggested a motive where Murdaugh sought a distraction from his financial crimes, which were beginning to go public, and to garner sympathy.
 Alex pleaded not guilty.
 On March 2, 2023, Alex Murdaugh was convicted of both murders and subsequently sentenced to two consecutive life sentences without the possibility of parole.

-Murdaugh is appealing the conviction claiming the jury was tampered with by one of the court clerks.
-As of August 2024, it is under review by the state Supreme Court and it remains an open question if there will be a new trial.
+Murdaugh appealed the conviction because the jury was tampered with by court clerk Becky Hill.
+In May 2026 the state Supreme Court unanimously overturned the murder conviction, ruling that Hill's actions had tainted the murder trial.
+Prosecutors stated that they plan to retry the case.